-- At rack unit 20 (U20) and 22 (U22) in 2-socket systems (Recovery Appliance X9M-2 and later models). - At rack unit 21 (U21) and rack unit 23 (U23) in 8-socket systems (Recovery Appliance X9M-8).
+At rack unit 20 (U20) and 22 (U22) in 2-socket systems (Recovery Appliance X9M and later models).

 The third switch, known as the spine switch, interconnects the leaf switches in a multi-rack configuration.
 The spine switch is located at rack unit 1 (U1).
 If any rack does not include a spine switch, then order the expansion switch kit.